DataScienceUB/DeepLearningMaster20192020/README.md

 [Jordi Vitrià](http://www.ub.edu/cvub/jordivitria/)

+## Class Time and Location

+2ond Semester (February - May, 2017)
+Lecture: Tuesday 15:00-17:00
+Location: Aula T1, Facultat de Matemàtiques i Informàtica, Universitat de Barcelona

+## Prerequisites

++ Proficiency in Python: All class assignments will be in Python (using tensorflow).
++ Calculus, Linear Algebra, Optimization: You should be comfortable taking derivatives and understanding matrix vector operations and notation.
++ Basic Probability and Statistics.
++ Foundations of Machine Learning

 ## Course Agenda
 <ol type="1">
 <li> Feb, 14: Introduction to Deep Learning and its applications.
 Using the Jupyter notebook & Docker.
 Software stack.